The fate of planetesimals formed at planetary gap edges: Conclusions and future studies

 The material which is ablated from the planetesimal surfaces consist of a mixture of silicate grains, carbon grains and vaporized ices.
 A large fraction of these vaporized ices re-condense to form solid ice.
 The solid material quickly grows to millimeter-sized pebbles in the disc midplane, drift towards the star and gives rise to a flux of pebbles.
 In the Solar System there is a flux of pebbles produced by planetesimal ablation both interior to and exterior to Jupiter's gap edge.
-Exterior of Jupiter, this pebble flux could give rise to newer generations of planetesimals; while interior of Jupiter, it delivers material to the terrestrial region.
+Exterior of Jupiter, this pebble flux could give rise to newer generations of planetesimals.
 The total integrated mass that reaches $1\, \textrm{au}$ is $\sim\!\!
 15\, M_{\oplus}$ in the nominal Solar System simulation, and $\sim\!\!
 25\, M_{\oplus}$ in the nominal HL Tau simulation.
-This could have important implications for the composition of terrestrial planets and our understanding of Jupiter’s role as a barrier for outer Solar System material.
+The pebble flux is expected to drop with time as the density in the disc decreases and ablation becomes less important.

 In this work, as well as our previous paper \citet{Eriksson2020}, we have focused on studying the formation and fate of planetesimals formed at stationary planetary gap edges, but in reality planets migrate.
 For the formation of planetesimals, this should result in that planetesimals form in a larger region of the disc \citep{ShibaikeAlibert2020}.
 The size of this region depends on how far the planet migrates between the onset of planetesimal formation, and the halt of migration when the gap becomes very deep.
 If planetesimals are forming while the migration timescale is smaller than or comparable to the dynamical timescale, it could result in larger excitations of the planetesimal orbits, and more planetesimal-planetesimal collisions \citep{CarterStewart2020}.
 The effects of planetary migration will be investigated in a follow-up study.